 We can make answering this question a bit easier by cutting the islands down from eight to four.
-Hawaii, Maui, Oahu and Kauai are where you'll find the bulk of tourists as well as comfortable tourist infrastructure.
-The other islands are mostly for locals with Niihau, the westernmost island off the coast of Kauai, being privately owned and set aside for those living a traditional Hawaiian lifestyle.
+Hawaii, Maui, Oahu, and Kauai are where you'll find the bulk of tourists as well as comfortable tourist infrastructure.
+The other islands are mostly for locals with Niihau, the westernmost island off the coast of Kauai is privately owned and set aside for those living a traditional Hawaiian lifestyle.

-Each of Hawaii's four main tourist islands -- , , and -- offer unique experiences and different vibes.
-Read about each to match your personality with the feel of your favorite island, but, if you match up with more than one island, fight the urge to island hop.
-Pick your absolute favorite and spend at least seven days on that island before taking a flight to a different isle.
+Each of Hawaii's four main tourist islands -- Hawaii, Maui, Oahuand Kauai -- offers unique experiences and different vibes.
+Read about each to match your personality with the feel of your favorite island, but, if you match up with more than one island, fight the urge to island-hop.
+Pick your absolute favorite and spend at least seven days on that island before taking a flight to a different aisle.
 There's simply too much to experience on each island to sell yourself short with time.

-The larger eastern portion of Maui is where you'll find the famous .
-The road grips the eastern edge of the island as it takes you to a myriad of viewpoints, hidden rainforests, , secluded beaches and.
+The larger eastern portion of Maui is where you'll find the famous Road to Hana.
+The road grips the eastern edge of the island as it takes you to a myriad of viewpoints, hidden rainforests, hiking trails, secluded beaches, and waterfalls.
 The diversity of Maui allows you to take advantage of its resorts and rugged natural landscapes during the same trip.

 Oahu's ancient nickname is "The Gathering Place."
 It's a fitting name because it's where you'll find Honolulu International Airport.
 Many flights to other islands connect in the state's largest airport that happens to be in the state's largest city.

-Honolulu offers up big city amenities.
+Honolulu offers up big-city amenities.
 You'll find towering world-class resorts lining the beach at Waikiki, a crackling nightlife and some of Hawaii's most iconic landmarks all within the city.
-It's a somber visit to which is just a 20-minute drive West.
+It's a somber visit to Pearl Harbor which is just a 20-minute drive West.

-Honolulu has an international flare.
-You'll find incredible American, Asian and on offer in the big city.
+Honolulu has an international flair.
+You'll find incredible American, Asian and Hawaiian foods on offer in the big city.
 But a big city might not be your ideal tropical paradise.
 That's why many visitors to Oahu like to escape the city to the quieter north shore after just a few days on Waikiki Beach.

-to the north shore takes about an hour, and you'll pass some interesting landmarks along the way.
-The is a glimpse into the past when the island was abused for its ability to grow sugary treats.
-The north shore offers up great , seaside cliff jumping and Hawaii's best shave ice in a laid-back country atmosphere that stands in stark contrast to the traffic of Honolulu.
+Driving to the north shore takes about an hour, and you'll pass some interesting landmarks along the way.
+The Dole Plantation is a glimpse into the past when the island was abused for its ability to grow sugary treats.
+The north shore offers up great surfing, seaside cliff jumping and Hawaii's best shave ice in a laid-back country atmosphere that stands in stark contrast to the traffic of Honolulu.

 Kauai is relatively small, but the Garden Isle features some of Hawaii's most iconic landscapes.
 Mount Waialeale, the island's central dormant volcano, is the rainiest place on earth which forges the state's only navigable rivers.
-The indomitable reaches its cathedral cliffs into the Pacific Ocean like the talons of a dragon. , dubbed "The Grand Canyon of the Pacific" by Mark Twain, is an unforgettable sight.
+The indomitable Na Pali Coast reaches its cathedral cliffs into the Pacific Ocean like the talons of a dragon.
+Waimea Canyon, dubbed "The Grand Canyon of the Pacific" by Mark Twain, is an unforgettable sight.

 The locals urge you to "Keep it Kauai-it" about Kauai's natural delights.
 Keeping it quiet also helps keep the tourist population down for a more laid-back feel.
-Kauai is perfect for the outdoor adventurer that's up with the sun, active all day on miles of and tired with the .
+Kauai is perfect for the outdoor adventurer that's up with the sun, active all day on miles of hiking trails and tired with the sunset.

 As you can see, the islands are very different from one another.
 Each is a tropical paradise, but each offers its own unique experiences.
 And each island has such depth that you don't want to do too much island hopping.
 We recommend at least seven days per island, but, if you have a few days left over, don't be shy about checking out your second-favorite island for a few days.
 It'll just whet your appetite for another visit.